 Mike Holmes: Sizing Up Siding Options

-Siding or cladding protects your home from the elements — especially precipitation — making it less vulnerable to mould, rot and all their related issues.
+Siding or cladding protects your home from the elements — especially precipitation — making it less vulnerable to mold, rot, and all their related issues.
+GET FREE ESTIMATION NOW!

-When it comes to materials, the three leading contenders are usually aluminum, vinyl and fibre cement board.
+When it comes to materials, the three leading contenders are usually aluminum, vinyl, and fiber cement board.